MicrosoftDocs/visualstudio-docs/docs/vsto/how-to-install-the-visual-studio-tools-for-office-runtime-redistributable.md

 ---
-title: "How to: Install the Visual Studio Tools for Office runtime redistributable"
+title: "How to: Install the Visual Studio Tools for Office Runtime Redistributable"
-description: Learn how you can install the Microsoft Visual Studio 2010 Tools for Office runtime redistributable.
+description: Learn how you can install the Microsoft Visual Studio 2010 Tools for Office Runtime Redistributable.
 titleSuffix: ""

 ms.date: "01/25/2022"